Guests can now reply in ALL forum topics (No registration required!)

 I changed from Sunni to Shia a few months ago.
 I understand that the exact moment of sunset is not the right time for maghrib and iftar as I think it is that the the orb of light of the sun also needs to go down.
 I have been adding ten minutes to sunset for maghrib up to this point but I would like to be more precise for iftar.
 I do not have a local Shia centre as I live in Belfast, Northern Ireland.
 Also I don't know anywhere I can see the sun set without buildings being in the way.
 Thanks, for your help.

 This is a question by a member who wishes to remain anonymous.
 I read somewhere that from the time of Sunset until the time of Maghrib that we should not pray.
 This might be because other people would see us praying and think either 1) we are praying too early or 2) they would rush to pray Maghrib when it was not Maghrib time yet.
 Is it true that there is a prohibition of praying between Sunset and Maghrib and we should only make dua during that time?
-If we are in our private room and nobody can see us praying, can we pray a prayer between Sunset and Maghrib, to make up a prayer that we missed from our past?
+If we are in our private room and nobody can see us praying, can we pray a prayer between Sunset and Maghrib, to make up a prayer that we mis

 I have read Sahih al-Bukhari "Beginning of Creation" And it poses the question where does the sun go?
 In the explanation it states that the sun requests the permission to rise again and after a time it will be denied to rise and will instead rise in the west.
 In todays time we have advanced considerably and now realize that the earth itself is spinning as well as revolving around the sun.
 What is the explanation the prophets misunderstanding?
 Did God give him this poetry to encourage his understanding of the truth?
-Or is this an example of incorrect logic? is it the same as those who had believed the earth was flat?
+Or is this an example of incorrect logic? is it the same as those who

 Recently Browsing 0 members